Has Your Email Been Read? Read Receipts and Web Bugs

 - No Support: The recipient’s email program might not support responding to Read Receipt requests.
 In this case, receipts would never be sent.

-- Refusal: Even if the email program does support Read Receipts, the programs generally allow the recipient to choose if they should be responded to.
-I.e. recipients could choose to respond “never”, “always”, or “decide each time”.
-The default is usually to prompt the recipient and allow them to decide yes or no for each receipt.
+- Refusal: Even if the email program supports Read Receipts, the programs generally allow recipients to choose if they should respond.
+I.e., recipients could choose to respond “never,” “always,” or “decide each time.”
+The default usually prompts the recipient and allows them to decide yes or no for each receipt.

-So, if you are using a Read Receipt to confirm delivery, you will usually only get a receipt if the recipient wants you to.
-Sending Read Receipt requests is not reliable for confirming the read status of a message in general, especially if the recipient is trying to deny that the message was even received!
+So, if you use a Read Receipt to confirm delivery, you will usually only get a receipt if the recipient wants you to.
+Sending Read Receipt requests is unreliable for confirming the read status of a message in general, especially if the recipient tries to deny that the message was even received!

 So, how can you tell if someone has opened and read a message without a Read Receipt request and without letting the recipient know that you are “checking”?